 As the spread between Italian and German bonds -- a reflection of the extra risk of holding Italian bonds -- approached 5 percent, Italian employers' association leader Emma Marcegaglia said: "We can't go on like this for long."

 Analysts say current interest rates, if maintained, would cancel out the budget savings planned as part of a painful austerity program.

 Even when Berlusconi goes, there is no guarantee that reforms to cut Italy's debt and boost growth will be quickly implemented and relief on markets may not last long.

 There is no agreement among political parties on either a national unity or technocratic government and Napolitano's consultations may be difficult.

-Berlusconi and his closest allies say appointment of a government of technocrats -- the option favoured by markets and it is thought Napolitano -- would be an undemocratic "coup" that ignored the 2008 election result that brought the centre right to power.
+Berlusconi and his closest allies say appointment of a government of technocrats -- the option favored by markets and it is thought Napolitano -- would be an undemocratic "coup" that ignored the 2008 election result that brought the center right to power.